realsix/ReID_using-openvino/README.md

 ### 1.3、Put your target image into ./target_input

 We provide our models and samples. you can also download our sample image and video which had been zipped.
-Baidu Drive:TBD (password:TBD)
+Baidu Drive:[here](https://pan.baidu.com/s/1cpF6utRK_PDCnJoSFNvJ9A) (password:oj8k)

 You can just copy all files into main project path without any other process after downloading.